Coronavirus Deaths On Rise In France - UrduPoint

 Coronavirus Deaths On Rise In France

-The numbers of deaths in France of people diagnosed with Covid-19 is trending upwards for the first time since the end of its lockdown, the public health agency said Friday, warning that all coronavirus indicators were now worsening
+The numbers of deaths in France of people diagnosed with Covid-19 is trending upwards for the first time since the end of a nationwide lockdown, the public health agency said Friday, warning that all coronavirus indicators were now worsening

-While a recent surge of infections mostly affected the young, infections are also growing fast among the over-75s.
+While a recent surge of infections mostly affected the young, infections are also growing fast among people over 75.

-Admissions to hospital and intensive care wards are also increasing, the health agency added.
+Admissions to hospital and intensive care wards are also increasing, the health agency said.

-"For the first time since the lifting of the (March-May) lockdown, we are seeing an increase in Covid-19 deaths," the agency said in its weekly update, saying 265 people had died from the virus this week compared with 129 the last.
+"For the first time since the lifting of the (March-May) lockdown, we are seeing an increase in Covid-19 deaths," the agency said in its weekly update, saying 265 people had died from the virus this week compared with 129 the previous week.

 "The intensification of the spread of the virus among the oldest age group raises fears of the continuation of hospitalisations and deaths in the weeks to come," it warned.

-There is growing concern in France about how hard it is to get a coronavirus test -- especially in the Paris region -- due to demand.

-Prime Minister Jean Castex admitted last week it had to do better.
+There is growing concern in France about how hard it is to get a coronavirus test -- especially in the Paris region -- because of heavy demand.
+Prime Minister Jean Castex admitted last week the government had to do better.

 "Not being able to test people (who may need quarantine)... may have an impact on the control of the outbreak," said Daniel Levy-Bruhl, head of the respiratory infections unit at the agency.